 In performing its responsibilities for executive compensation, the Compensation Committee has sole authority to, and does to the extent it deems necessary or desirable, retain and consult with outside professional advisors.
 During 2009, Towers Watson advised the Compensation Committee and the Board on executive compensation and the TARP restrictions and limits on cash bonus, options and restricted stock.
 Towers Watson reported directly to the Compensation Committee.
 Towers Watson performed a study of the compensation of executive management of companies within the industry and with companies of comparable size.
 The groups used to compare executive compensation include (1) a peer group of 14 bank holding companies with asset sizes ranging from \$6.4 to \$11.2 billion and a median of \$8.2 billion (the "Peer Group") and a reference group of nine bank holding companies with asset sizes ranging from \$11 to \$14 billion with a median asset size of \$12.9 billion (the "Reference Group"), approximately the asset size to which United may grow in the next three to five years based on recent growth.
-The Peer Group consisted of Bank of Hawaii Corporation, Boston Private Financial Holdings, Inc., First Midwest Bancorp, Inc., FirstMerit Corporation, International Bancshares Corporation, MB Financial, Inc., Old National Bancorp, Pacific Capital Bancorp, Provident Bancshares Corporation.
+The Peer Group consisted of Bank of Hawaii Corporation, Boston Private Financial Holdings, Inc., First Midwest Bancorp, Inc., FirstMerit Corporation, International Bancshares Corporation, MB Financial, Inc., Old National Bancorp, Provident Bancshares Corporation, Trustmark Corporation, UMB Financial Corporation, Umpqua Holdings Corporation, United Bancshares, Inc., and Wintrust Financial Corporation.
 The Reference Group consisted of BancorpSouth, Inc., Citizens Republic Bancorp, Inc., Cullen/Frost Bankers, Inc., South Financial Group, Inc., Sterling Financial Corporation, Susquehanna Bancshares, Inc., Valley National Bancorp, Whitney Holding Corporation and Wilmington Trust Corporation.
-The Compensation Committee also compared United's executive compensation to published executive compensation surveys, including bank holding companies with similar asset sizes, compiled with the assistance of Towers Watson (the "Published Surveys").
+The Compensation Committee also compared United's executive compensation to published Surveys").